-Up to 40 percent of patients who undergo traditional open-back surgery are victims of failed back surgery syndrome (FBSS)
+Failed back surgery syndrome affects up to 40 percent of patients who undergo traditional open back surgery

 The incidence of FBSS depends upon many factors and occurs less in the cervical region (neck) than the lumbar region (lower back) of the spine.
 The risk of developing FBSS is much lower after discectomy than following open spinal fusion.
 After review of the studies published by the U.S. National Institutes of Health, the only scientifically defendable statement that can be made about the incidence of failed back surgery syndrome is that the less invasive the spinal surgery, the less likely that FBSS will result.
 To date, the least invasive spine surgery is minimally invasive spine surgery, such as the procedures performed at Laser Spine Institute to treat degenerative spine conditions.